crcdng/smart_contract_101_ligo/README.md

 ## ii.
 Code

 Download and unzip this repository (or clone it if you are familiar with git) and open the folder in Visual Studio Code.
-To do this, either drag and drop the folder on an open Visual Studio Code window, or on its icon in the dock.
+To do this, either drag and drop the folder on an open Visual Studio Code window, or on its icon in the Dock.
 Alternatively, select `File` -> `Open Folder...` from the menu and navigate to the folder.

 Open the file [my_first_contract.mligo](my_first_contract.mligo).
-It contains a minimal smart contract, adapted from https://www.ligolang.org/?lang=cameligo:
+This is a minimal smart contract, adapted from https://www.ligolang.org/?lang=cameligo.
+It looks like this:

 ```ligo
 type storage = int